Russia in the Eurovision Song Contest 2004

-Russia participated in the Eurovision Song Contest 2004 in Istanbul, Turkey.
+Russia was represented at the Eurovision Song Contest 2004 in Istanbul, Turkey.
 The Russian entry was selected internally by the Russian broadcaster Channel One Russia (C1R).
 Yulia Savicheva represented Russia with the song "Believe Me", which placed 11th and scored 67 points at the contest.

 Before Eurovision

 Internal selection

 On 22 January 2004, C1R announced a submission period for interested artists and composers to submit their entries until 15 February 2004.
 The broadcaster received over 700 submissions at the conclusion of the deadline, including entries from Anastasia Stotskaya, Avraam Russo, Dima Bilan, Reflex and Smash.
 A jury panel evaluated the received submissions and selected the Russian entry.
 The jury consisted of Konstantin Ernst (general manager of C1R), Aleksandr Fifeman (general producer of C1R), Marina Danielyan (service manager of C1R), Yuriy Aksyuta (music director of C1R), Vladimir Matetsky (singer-songwriter and producer) and Valeriya (singer).

 On 10 March 2004, C1R announced that they had internally selected Yulia Savicheva to represent Russia in Istanbul, and that a song produced by Maxim Fadeev had also been selected.
 The Russian song, "Believe Me", was presented to the public on 24 March 2004 through the release of the official music video.
 "Believe Me" was composed by Maxim Fadeev, with lyrics by Marina Boroditskaya (under the pseudonym Brenda Loring).